Michael O'Neill

 Tongue-in-cheek isn’t the only way to own your brand.
 It’s just important to figure out what you’re about and to infuse all elements of your identity with a strong sense of self-assuredness.
 In doing this, you’ll have imbued your brand with an authenticity that appeals to your target audience — and beyond — as more bystanders become intrigued.

 Social media can be a great place to start implementing that creative consistency.
+Through a solid digital marketing strategy on relevant social media platforms, brands can reinforce their core identity and reach new demographics more effectively.

 Tactic No. 2: Emphasising the Modular Nature of Home Furniture Options